Cummings Coaches

 How do I sign up?

-Simply complete this brief form by Wednesday, November 8.
-Cummings expects to reach out to every applicant who expressed interest by November 10to either connect them with their coach or notify them that space did not permit their participation.
+Simply complete this brief form by Wednesday, July 24.
+Cummings expects to reach out to every applicant who expressed interest by July 31 to either connect them with their coach or notify them that space did not permit their participation.

 Questions?